What Is a Micro Branch?

 Here are a few of our favorite recent micro-branch projects.

 BCU $3B Illinois-based credit union and an institution voted one of the Nation’s Top 100 Credit Unions, it’s no surprise BCU is finding creative ways to get closer to their members and offer even more convenience through micro branch concepts.
 This micro branch is small enough to fit inside a 640 sqft staircase corridor of a United Health Group (UHG) corporate office building, while still offering a full-service branch model that only required two full-time employees to serve the 2,200 UHG employees.

 Texas Tech Located in the heart of Lubbock, Texas Tech Credit Union was a vibrant brand boxed into outdated branches.
 They needed an efficient way to grow their HQ at the same time.
 This remodel was inside their existing branches turning it into a fully functioning micro branch in just 518 sqft.

-USC Credit Union USC Credit Union was eager to expand their reach and open their first off-campus location—an 800 square foot micro-branch concept.
+USC Credit Union was eager to expand its reach and open its first off-campus location—an 800 square foot micro-branch concept.
 When the perfect spot found them sooner than expected, they jumped on it and quickly signed a lease.